yuanapril/yuanapril.github.io/index.md

 - <img src="imgs/multisense.png" alt="icon" style="width:30px;height:30px;vertical-align:middle;"> **Unified MLLMs for 3/4D Comprehension and Creation**.

-  Learn both language and vision posteriors simultaneously and generate free-form interleaved content.
+  Learn both language and vision posteriors simultaneously and generate free-form interleaved content from continual sensory experience.
+  Unified MLLMs are designed to handle perception, reasoning about, and generation of 3/4D worlds across all modalities and dimensions.

 <br />